bpswim90/budget-tools/README.md

 ## How does it work?

 The raw csv files go into the `/csv` folder in the root.
-(Currently I just have two CSVs that I need to import.) `budget.py` combines/translates the files into a temporary csv (the CSVs have different column order so need to be mapped).
+(Currently I just have two CSVs that I need to import.)
+The CSVs are combined/translated into a temporary csv (the CSVs have different column order so need to be mapped).

 During the process of translation, it will also skip over rows that are irrelevant to my budget, and also attempt to categorize the transactions based on the description or category found in the CSV.
 These mappings are configured in the `budgetConfig.json` file.